 Stop-loss orders are another tool traders use to limit downside risk.
 When set, a trade is triggered when the price of a currency falls to the noted rate, thereby avoiding a more devastating loss.
 There are downsides, though – a temporary dip can trigger a sale at what might end up being an unfavourable rate.

-Forex hedging tools aren’t solely about reducing risk – you can also use them to exploit market movements.
+Forex hedging tools aren’t solely about reducing risk in business international transfers – you can also use them to exploit market movements.
 Limit orders are favoured for this purpose, as they only execute trades at a specific price.
 If the market moves in your favour, you can end up sending money from Australia for far less than you would expect.
 Similarly, you can receive cash at a much more profitable rate than usual.

 Don’t be disappointed if an FX firm treats you this way.
 Often, money transfer providers, like OFX or WorldFirst, only impose this requirement on new or smaller customers.
-Once you have proven that you are a trustworthy actor, they will waive the need for a deposit on subsequent transactions.
+Once you have proven that you are a trustworthy actor, they may waive the need for a deposit on subsequent transactions.

 There are dozens of corporate FX providers out there.
 However, not all offer currency hedging.
 As a business owner, you should be using firms that provide these corporate FX services.